 Occasionally, waitresses will draw a "smiley face" on the backs of checks.
 These drawings are likely to have several effects on consumers.
-First, they may personalize the server to customers and thereby increase customers' empathy for the server.
+First, they may personalize the server to customers and, thereby, increase customers' empathy for the server.
 Second, drawings of "smiley faces" may communicate to customers that the server is happy to have served them, which would ingratiate the server to the customer.
-Finally, seeing "smiley faces" drawn on checks may simply make customers smile and improve their moods.
+Finally, seeing "smiley faces" drawn on checks may simply make customers smile themselves and, thereby, improve their moods.
 All of these potential effects suggest that drawing a "smiley face" on the backs of checks will increase tips.
-Bruce Rind and Prashant Bordia tested this possibility in a study conducted at the same upscale Philadelphia restaurant that was the setting for their "Thank you" research.
+Bruce Rind and Prashant Bordia tested this possibility in a study conducted at the same upscale, Philadelphia restaurant that was the setting for their "Thank you" research.

-A waiter and a waitress at the restaurant conducted

-this study on their lunch customers.
+A waiter and a waitress at the restaurant conducted this study on their lunch customers.
 Half of these customers received a check on which the server had drawn a "smiley face" and half received a check without the drawing.
 The assignment of a table to conditions was made at the end of the customer's meal, when the majority of the service had already been rendered, and the server was ready to deliver the check.
 At that time, the server randomly determined the condition the table was assigned to and either drew a "smiley face" on the check or did not.

-This manipulation significantly affected the waitress's tips, but not those of the waiter.
-The waitress received an average tip of 28 percent when nothing was drawn on the check and received an average tip of 33 percent when she drew a "smiley face" on the back of the check.
-Drawing a "smiley face" increased the waitress's tips by 17 percent!
+This manipulation significantly affected the waitress' tips, but not those of the waiter.
+The waitress received an average tip of 28% when nothing was drawn on the check and received an average tip of 33% when she drew a "smiley face" on the back of the check.
+Drawing a "smiley face" increased the waitress' tips by 5% of the pre-tax bill size!
 However, no comparable effect was observed for the waiter.
-He received an average tip of 21 percent when nothing was drawn on the check and received an average tip of only 18 percent when he drew a smiley face on the back of the check.
+He recieved an average tip of 21% when nothing was drawn on the check and received an average tip of only 18% when he drew a smiley face on the back of the check.
 This decrease in tip size was not statistically significant, but it suggests that drawing a "smiley face" may actually backfire for waiters.
 Perhaps "smiley faces" are too emotional and feminine to seem normal coming from waiters.

-The results of this study suggest that waitresses can improve their tips by drawing "smiley faces" on their checks, while waiters (as well as waitresses) can always draw other pictures on their checks.
+The results of this study suggest that waitresses can improve their tips by drawing "smiley faces" on their checks.
+Drawing these faces may be too feminine to work for waiters, but waiters (as well as waitresses) can always draw other pictures on their checks.
 For example, servers at an upscale seafood restaurant could make a simple line drawing of a lobster on the backs of checks.
 These other drawings should serve as well as smiley faces to personalize servers and elevate customers moods.
 Therefore, they should also increase tips.
 Consistent with this reasoning, one study conducted by Nicolas Gueguen at a bar in France found that drawing a picture of the sun on checks increased the percentage of customers leaving a tip from 21 percent to 38 percent.
-The drawing also increased the average size of the tips that were left from 19 percent of the bill to 26 percent.
+The drawing also increased the average size of the tips that were left from 19 percent of the bill to 26 percent of the bill.